 1.5.1 The safety review process includes some verification of the data submitted by the Member States to compute the SKPIs.
-These verification activities were performed by EASA for EoSM and JC, whilst application of the RAT methodology was verified by the EUROCONTROL Directorate Pan-European Single Sky - Support to States and Regional Initiatives unit (DPS/SSR).
-Measuring and verifying the S(K)PIs of the performance scheme Regulation (EU) No 390/2013 is done in accordance with the AMC/GM annexed to ED Decision 2014/035/R^{iv} and its amendment ED Decision 2015/028/R^v.
+These verification activities were performed by EASA for EoSM and JC, whilst application of the RAT methodology was verified by EUROCONTROL.
+Measuring and verifying the S(K)PIs of the performance scheme Regulation (EU) 390/2013 is done in accordance with the AMC/GM annexed to EASA Decision 2014/035/R^{IV} and its amendment EASA Decision 2015/028/R^V.